Interplay of Anisotropy, Dzyaloshinskii Moriya Interaction and Symmetry breaking Fields in a 2D XY Ferromagnet: SUMMARY AND DISCUSSIONS

 \section{SUMMARY AND DISCUSSIONS}

 The Monte Carlo results presented in this work provide a clear and consistent picture of how directional exchange anisotropy, Dzyaloshinskii–Moriya coupling and symmetry-breaking fields reshape the finite-temperature behavior of planar ferromagnets.
 In the absence of DMI, the XYFM reproduces standard Berezinskii–Kosterlitz–Thouless (BKT) phenomenology and yields a transition temperature close to the well-known benchmark for the classical XY model ($\beta_{KT} \approx 1.12$), confirming the validity of our implementation and thermalization protocol\cite{19}.
 The anisotropy parameter ($J_y/J_x$ or $\Gamma$) systematically shifts pseudo-critical signatures.
 Stronger anisotropy makes the system softer towards one direction stabilizing a magnetic order.
-It drives the specific-heat peak to appear at higher temperature and become sharper, consistent with the fact that anisotropy breaks the continuous U(1) symmetry and lifts the classical degeneracy making the system a quasi-1D discrete spin model, altering the balance between spin-wave and topological excitations.
+It drives the specific-heat peak to appear at higher temperature and become sharper, consistent with the fact that anisotropy breaks the continuous U(1) symmetry and favoring a two-fold classical degeneracy making the system an assembly of quasi-1D discrete spin chains, altering the balance between spin-wave and topological excitations.
 The interplay of exchange anisotropy and Dzyaloshinskii–Moriya coupling qualitatively modifies the thermal and topological signatures of two-dimensional planar ferromagnets.
-Anisotropy sharpens the crossover toward ordered behavior by partially lifting continuous symmetry, while DMI stabilizes chiral, twisted spin textures and shifts pseudo-critical temperatures upward, an effect that have been reported in complementary Monte Carlo studies of XY+DMI models and captured by RG analyses of vortex gases in an effective background field\cite{21}.
-The combined numerical evidences, as reported here, support the conclusion that directional and chiral couplings are effective tuning knobs for pseudo-criticality in 2D magnets, with direct relevance for engineered ultrathin magnetic films where DMI and anisotropy can be controlled experimentally\cite{22}.
-Furthermore, DMI also effectively tune the orders and transitions in presence of symmetry breaking fields that introduces spingaps in the system.
-We plan to adopt a quantum version of such 2D XYFM based detailed analysis and extend that first for 3D Heisenberg spins and then to repeat that in three dimensions so that behavior of skyrmions nucleated in such systems can be properly investigated to better understand the exotic phenomena like skyrmion Hall effects\cite{skyr}.
+Anisotropy sharpens the crossover toward ordered behavior by partially lifting the degeneracy, while DMI stabilizes chiral, twisted spin textures and shifts pseudo-critical temperatures upward, an effect that have been reported in complementary Monte Carlo studies of XY+DMI models and captured by RG analyses of vortex gases in an effective background field\cite{21}.
+The combined numerical evidences, as reported here, support the conclusion that directional and chiral couplings are effective tuning knobs for pseudo-criticality in 2D magnets, with direct relevance for engineered ultra-thin magnetic films where DMI and anisotropy can be controlled experimentally\cite{22}.
+Furthermore, DMI also effectively tune the orders and transitions in presence of symmetry breaking fields that introduces spingaps\cite{fouet} in the system. {One can also consider dipolar interactions\cite{dipole} that plays an important role in determining magnetic configurations in real materials and accordingly enhance the scope of the present study.
+However, as it requires introduction of long-range nonlocal terms which substantially increases the numerical complexity\cite{long-range}, we have kept aside such exploration for now and left it for future extension of the model.} We also plan to adopt a quantum version of such 2D XYFM based detailed analysis and extend that first for 3D Heisenberg spins so that behavior of skyrmions nucleated in such systems can be properly investigated to better understand the exotic phenomena like skyrmion Hall effects\cite{skyr}.